TobiBu/picassso/docs/index.rst

 ------------

-Consult the :doc:`installation` documentation for instructions on how to use Picassso and try out the :ref:`tutorial <snapshot_manipulation>` which explains some of picassso's analysis features.
+Consult the :doc:`installation` documentation for instructions on how to use Picassso and try out the :ref:`tutorial <survey_manipulation>` which explains some of picassso's analysis features.

 The full documentation is organized into three sections: